 Centre are designed for lawyers and students-at-law in Alberta, but may also be

 of value to staff including legal assistants, paralegals and legal bookkeepers.

 While the Learning Centre is publicly available, it is not intended to teach

 a non-lawyer how to practice law or to assist self-represented people.

 Centre focuses on the key areas relevant to law practice and does not constitute legal advice.
 Learning Centre

 resources do not provide education on substantive law or legal theory.

-Providing practice management tools on an open basis does not facilitate the
+Providing tools and resources on an open basis does not facilitate the

 unauthorized practice of law, nor does it equip non-lawyers to develop legal

 information on the Learning Centre is valuable as a one-stop resource on